-Enjoy a scenic view of Bucks County, Pennsylvania, aboard the New Hope & Ivyland Railroad’s North Pole Express.
-The polar express train ride lasts one to 1.5 hours and includes hot chocolate, cookies, Christmas carol sing-a-longs, live music and special visits with Santa and Mrs. Claus.
+Enjoy a scenic view of Bucks County, Pennsylvania, aboard the New Hope Railroad’s North Pole Express.
+The polar express train ride lasts one to 1.5 hours and includes hot chocolate, cookies, Christmas carol sing-alongs, live music and special visits with Santa and Mrs. Claus.
 Want to stay overnight?
 Try the Golden Plough Inn at Peddler’s Village.

-The Grand Canyon Railway, which offers fantastic views of the Grand Canyon, is offering a version of the Polar Express rides, November through January.
-The ride lasts just over one hour.
-You can also book a Polar Express Package at the Grand Canyon Railway Hotel—it includes overnight accommodations, breakfast dinner; and tickets for the train ride.
+The Grand Canyon Railway, which offers fantastic views of the Grand Canyon, is offering a version of the Polar Express rides, November through early January.
+The ride lasts about 90 minutes.
+You can also book a Polar Express Package at the Grand Canyon Railway Hotel—it includes overnight accommodations, breakfast, dinner, and tickets for the train ride.

-The holiday journey aboard the Great Smoky Mountain Railroad operates lasts about one hour and 15 minutes, and travels through Tennessee’s Great Smoky Mountains National Park, affording spectacular views.
+The holiday journey aboard the Great Smoky Mountain Railroad lasts about one hour and 15 minutes, and travels through Tennessee’s Great Smoky Mountains National Park, affording spectacular views.
 Guests enjoy a warm cookie, hot cocoa and a special souvenir.
 Children under 2 years old are free to ride this polar express train.
-Book a ride on Christmas Eve for an extra special experience or stay at a Christmas-themed hotel like The Inn at Christmas Place.
+Book a ride on Christmas Eve for an extra special experience, then stay at The Inn at Christmas Place.